mintproject/dame_cli/docs/index.md

-Desktop Application for Model Execution (DAME) is a command line interface for executing environmental models
+Desktop Application for Model Execution (DAME) is a command-line interface for executing environmental models on your Desktop or Server.
+DAME works as follow:

+1. Read the metadata of the model from a ModelService.
+2. Set up the parameters of the model.
+3. Download the data associated with the model.
+4. Download the computational environment (containers).
+5. Run the model.

 ## Requirements